hzeller/beagleg/G-code.md

 Command          | Description
 -----------------|----------------------------------------
-M3 Sxx           | Spindle On Clockwise at speed Sxx; happens synchronously with next move.
+M0               | Unconditional stop, sets Software E-Stop (only on capes that have ESTOP_SW_GPIO) M3 Sxx           | Spindle On Clockwise at speed Sxx; happens synchronously with next move.
 M4 Sxx           | Spindle On Counterclockwise at speed Sxx; happens synchronously with next move.
 M5               | Spindle Off; happens synchronously with next move.